 “Any food on occasion is not going to disrupt your vaginal health.
 The following foods, when in excess and not within an overall balanced lifestyle, can exacerbate vaginal imbalances.
 This is not to fear foods, or label certain foods as ‘bad,’ but to educate on the powerful impact of nutrition for all parts of your health and well-being, including ‘down there.’”

-When possible, you’ll want to steer clear of adding too many sweets, sugary drinks, baked goods, alcohol, and processed foods to your diet.
+When possible, avoid adding too many sweets, sugary drinks, baked goods, alcohol, and processed foods to your diet.
 This can help lessen your chances of disrupting your vaginal pH.

 The connection between your vaginal health and the rest of your body